What is commission

 Commission salary is most prevalent in industries where sales performance plays a pivotal role in determining a company’s revenue.
 In sectors such as sales and brokerage, commission is often structured as a percentage of the sales generated by the employee.

-A system with both fixed salary and commission can motiviate employees to put in their best effort.
-This can lead to success for individual employees, but it can also effect your business in a positive way.
+A system with both fixed salaries and commissions can motivate employees to give their best effort.
+This can lead to successful employees and also positively affect your business.

 Rights of employees with commission salary